 Photography, Video, and Design

 Evan Shay’s photo and video work has earned a strong reputation in Montreal and Seattle.
-He is well versed in Photoshop, Lightroom, Premiere Pro, After Effects, DaVinci Resolve, and Final Cut Pro X. Evan can work as a photographer for portraits, weddings, live performances, fashion, lifestyle, and others.
+He is well versed in Photoshop, Lightroom, Premiere Pro, After Effects, DaVinci Resolve, and Final Cut Pro X. Evan can work as a photographer for portraits, automotive, weddings, live performances, fashion, lifestyle, and others.
 As a videographer, Evan is capable of creating music videos, electronic press kits, wedding highlights, corporate content, or anything the client desires.
 He also designs websites, album covers, and posters.

 Sax and Improvisation Lessons